There are LOTS of different putting styles seen in Disc Golf.

 Why the Aviar?

 Firstly, the Aviar is extremely overstable, providing the most predictable flights in the widest range of wind conditions and release velocities.
 Secondly, the Aviar has very low fade, ensuring straight flights on short putts as well as straight finishes on long putts and approaches.

 These two features combine to provide maximum versatility and consistency.

-For the best possible wind-resistance we strongly recommend the heaviest weight class available (173-175g), and the R-Pro plastic ensures superior grip and flex, even on cold days.
+For the best possible wind-resistance, we strongly recommend the heaviest weight class available (170-175g), and the XT “Xtra Tough.
+Xtra Tacky,” plastic ensures superior grip and control, even on cold or wet days.

 We hope this helps!
 If you have any additional questions please let us know through on our Contact page — we are always happy to help our subscribers.
 Also, if you want to see Jay in motion, check out the full 2013 Masters video.

 Did You Learn Something?
 Support This Site FOR FREE

 Hey, you were going to spend the money anyway, right?